rxaviers/cldrjs/README.md

 If you find any bugs, please just let us know.
 We'll be glad to fix them for the officially supported browsers, or at least update the documentation for the unsupported ones.

+## Getting Started

-## Usage and installation
+### Usage and installation

 cldr.js has no external dependencies.
-You can include it in the script tag of your page, as shown in Getting Started above, and you're ready to go.
+You can include it in the script tag of your page and you're ready to go.
+[Download it by clicking here](https://github.com/rxaviers/cldr/releases).

 ```html
 <script src="cldr.js"></script>
 ```

 ```javascript
 // Load the appropriate portion of CLDR JSON data.